 Now we are an organisation which has just under 1,000 members.

-We aim to give £25,000 per year to BMT, and this money is used for a variety different purposes: capital funding; purchasing acquisitions; supporting conservation; and supporting contemporary artists through commissions.
+We aim to give £15,000 per year to BMT, and this money is used for a variety different purposes: capital funding; purchasing acquisitions; supporting conservation; and supporting contemporary artists through commissions.

-The Friends have given over 2,000 objects to Birmingham Museums; do go and see them!
+Over the years, the Friends have given over 2,000 objects to Birmingham Museums; do go and see them!

-‘Transporter’ by Keiko Mukaide and Ronnie Watt was commissioned by the Friends in 2011 to celebrate our 80th birthday and the opening of the Birmingham History Galleries.
-We wished to commemorate the occasion with something of lasting impact and, after consulting with the Trust’s curators, the Friends commissioned world-renowned artists, Keiko Mukaide and Ronnie Watt, to make this dramatic work.
+‘Transporter’ was commissioned by the Friends in 2011 to celebrate our 80th birthday and the opening of the Birmingham History Galleries.
+We wished to commemorate the occasion with something of lasting impact and, after consulting with the Trust’s curators, the Friends commissioned world-renowned artist Keiko Mukaide; and engineer Ronnie Watt, to make this dramatic work.
 It hangs below the stairs leading up to the History Galleries, attracting people up.
 The Friends were actively involved with the artists as they designed and constructed the installation, which is called ‘Transporter’.

 There are huge pressures on local authority funding and on national Arts Council funding.
 And as the grants which BMT receives become increasingly threatened, the costs of maintaining and interpreting the collections are increasing.
 BMT needs to find ways of raising money – and that’s how we can help!